gatsbyjs/gatsby/packages/gatsby-plugin-static-image/README.md

 ## How does it work?

 When your site is compiled, any references to StaticImage components are extracted, the images are resized by Sharp in a similar way to `gatsby-transformer-sharp`, and then the resulting sharp object is written to `.cache/caches/gatsby-plugin-static-image/`, with the filename generated as a hash of the normalized image props.
-Next, a Babel plugin finds any references to StaticImage, calculates the same hash, loads the JSON file with the sharp object, then adds it as a new `parsedValues` prop.
+Next, a Babel plugin finds any references to StaticImage, calculates the same hash, then adds a `require()` to that JSON file it as a new `parsedValues` prop.
 It then returns a GatsbyImage, passing the parsedValues as the fixed or fluid prop.
 Errors don't cause the build to fail, but instead are written to the component as an `__error` prop, which is then logged in develop.

 ### Are there restrictions to how this is used?